After JPC - Moving On

 Whilst the same conversations may take place with some Year 10 students early in Year 10, we recognise how much more difficult it might be to achieve transition to a mainstream school at this point - from both an emotional level and a practical one - and have to recognise the significance of failure in a different place at such a late point of their school life.
 For Year 10 and 11's then, our focus is on successful transition to post-16 provision; college/sixth form or work-based training.

-There is no post-16 provision at Wirral Hospitals' School - all students must leave at the end of Year 11 - but we have excellent links and relationships with many local providers and have bought into a high quality and enhanced 'Careers Connect - CEIAG' contract, (Careers Education and Independent Guidance).
+There is no post-16 provision at Wirral Hospitals' School - all students must leave at the end of Year 11 - but we have excellent links and relationships with many local providers and we have bought into a high quality and enhanced CEIAG contract, (Careers Education Information and Guidance) with an independent advisor, who works closely with the students to help identify the best course and provision to move on to.

 We believe with good consultation and planning, the transition process can build resilience and develop the independence skills necessary for life.